-Option A: Schools can participate in SPGs as defined by G.S. §115C- 83.15 and ESSA.
+Option A: Alternative Schools can participate in SPGs as defined by G.S. §115C-83.15 and ESSA.

-Schools electing to use Option A are included in the SPGs as defined by G.S. §115C- 83.15 and ESSA.
+Schools electing to use Option A are included in the SPGs as defined by G.S. §115C-83.15 and ESSA.
 These schools have no additional data reporting or data collection requirements.
 All information is collected, analyzed, and reported in the same manner as all other non-alternative schools participating in SPGs.
 Results of alternative schools using Option A are included in the School Performance Grades reporting, accountability reporting, and participation rate reporting.

-Option B: Schools can participate in the Alternative School Progress Model (ASPM).
+Option B: Alternative Schools can participate in the Alternative Schools' Progress Model (ASPM).

 Schools electing to use Option B participate in the ASPM.
-The ASPM assigns a designation to the school based on the school's improvement in the current year compared to the school's previous year's results.
+The ASPM assigns a designation to the school based on a comparison of the school's overall score in the current year compared to the school's previous year's results.
 Schools using Option B are included in accountability reporting and participation rate reporting.